DanielMazurkiewicz/WebAI/README.md

 ## Advanced neural networks architectures

+ - First layer and pipes located on first layer are always considered an "input" type of operation, that type can't be changed or used on other layers.
  - For any sort of recurrent NN "pipes" could be used
  - Pipes could direct neuron outputs in both directions (forward and backward) - also to current layer/pipe as well
+ - Piping to same or above layer means that outputs of that particular pipe/layer will be available there in next run
  - Activation function and other "future" options can be modified for every layer and every pipe in a layer
  - Pipes could also be assigned names
  - Layer could be build out of pipes only (as an option)